 You can also check the map to see the use of different plugs and sockets in the world.

 On the Canary Islands the standard voltage is 230 V and the frequency is 50 Hz.

 You can seriously damage your appliances.
-You need a voltage converter on the Canary Islands, when living in the United States of America!
+You need a voltage converter on the Canary Islands!
 You can find voltage converters at Amazon.
 Because you also need a power plug adapter, you should consider a combined plug adapter/voltage converter.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.

 Check if you have packed everything for your trip at our TRAVELER'S CHECKLIST!